meticulousDraftsman/opsandtactics/README.md

-This is an implementation of Ops and Tactics in Foundry VTT
+This is an implementation of the Ops and Tactics system in Foundry VTT, using the Boilerplate system as an initial base.